erizov/Professor/semester_1/lecture_06_advanced_trees/red_black_tree/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Red Black Tree is the best solution for all problems" ✓ **CORRECT**: Red Black Tree has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Red Black Tree is the best solution for all problems" ✓ **CORRECT**: Red Black Tree has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Red Black Tree is too complex to understand" ✓ **CORRECT**: Red Black Tree can be understood by breaking it down into smaller steps